 - Example: An ambulance driver goes to a nightime bike accident scene and runs over the accident victim because the victim has crawled to the center of the road with their bike.

 For more examples, check out Examples of Irony in History.

 This type of irony can be attributed to some sort of misfortune.
 Usually cosmic irony is the end result of fate or chance.

-Example: Gambling.
-If you are playing blackjack chances are you will be up (making money) for awhile, and then just when you thought things were going good, you lose it all.
+- Example: Gambling.
+If you are playing blackjack chances are you will be up (making money) for awhile, and then just when you thought things were going well, you lose it all.

 Cosmic irony feeds on the notion that people cannot see the effects of their actions, and sometimes the outcome of a person’s actions may be out of their control.

 Dramatic irony occurs when there is miscommunication in a book, play or film and the audience is smarter than the characters.

 - Example: As an audience member, you realize that if a character walks into an abandoned warehouse, chances are a killer is waiting... but because you are a member of the audience you cannot disclose the information to the character.

 - Example: In Romeo and Juliet by William Shakespeare Romeo finds Juliet in a drugged state and he thinks she is dead.
 He kills himself.
 When Juliet wakes up she finds Romeo dead and kills herself.

 - Example: In Macbeth by William Shakespeare Macbeth appears to be loyal to Duncan but he is planning Duncan's murder.
 Duncan doesn't know Macbeth's plans but the audience knows what is going to happen.